davidslusser/django-handyhelpers/docs/source/features.rst

 -----------
 The InAllGroups permissions mixin restricts access based on request method and user group.
 User must be in ALL required groups.

+optional: When settings variable MESSAGE_ON_PERMISSION_DENY is set to True, an alert will be sent via messages and redirect will be to the HTTP_REFERER instead of redirecting to the LOGIN_URL.

 Usage:
     Add as mixin to class definition and put the following in your viewset:

 .. code-block:: python

+    from handyhelpers.permissions import InAllGroups

+    def MyView(InAllGroups, View):
         permission_dict = {'POST': ['site_operators', 'site_admins'], 'GET': ['site_operators']}
+        ...

 ..